emitter-io/emitter/README.md

 docker run -d --name emitter -p 8080:8080 --restart=unless-stopped emitter/server
 ```

-Alternatively, you build and run from source.
+Alternatively, you can build and run from source.

 ```shell
 # install git and go